Haard-Shah/ROS_Workshops/README.md

 ## setup
 We will reading the MPU sensor readings via a raspberry pi and then we will actuate a servo based on the MPU readings.

-To install ROS on the rapsberry pi with ROS preinstalled, please follow the ROS Wiki guide here http://downloads.ubiquityrobotics.com/
+To install ROS on the rapsberry pi with ROS preinstalled, please download the image from
+http://downloads.ubiquityrobotics.com/
+and flash the image using balena etcher software: https://www.balena.io/etcher/ or your preferred image flashing software.

 Or if you like to setup the pi yourself please follow the installation guide at ROS WIKI: http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi